johnpeart/johnpeart.github.io/src/posts/blogpost/2020-12-31-setting-goals-for-2021.md

 ### 5. Keep writing blog posts

 I'm going to continue to push myself to keep writing blog posts.
 It helps to stretch my brain and it feels cathartic.
-This year's goal is to – once again – write at least 12 blog post throughout the year (or roughly one a month).
+This year’s goal is to – once again – write at least 12 blog post throughout the year (or roughly one a month).

 > **Success measure:** 12 blog posts written